609. Education Benefits

 TUITION REMISSION

-Tuition Remission is available for all undergraduate and graduate courses offered in any term at the University, excluding ancillary or continuing education courses, and the executive MBA program.
-Eligible employees will be granted Tuition Remission for up to a maximum of two undergraduate courses per academic year quarter, or eight units for graduate courses per academic year quarter or semester, and one undergraduate course or four units for graduate courses per summer.
+Tuition Remission is available for all undergraduate and graduate courses offered in any term at the University, excluding online, ancillary or continuing education courses, and the executive MBA program.
+Tuition Remission may be available for limited professional development courses offered by the Leavey Executive center, including the Heroic Leadership for All and Five Dysfunctions of a Team programs.
+Eligible employees will be granted Tuition Remission for themselves for up to a maximum of two undergraduate courses per academic quarter and one undergraduate course per summer.
+For graduate courses, eligible employees will be granted Tuition Remission for themselves for up to a maximum of eight units per academic quarter or semester and four units per summer.
 For purposes of administering this policy, one undergraduate course will be defined by the offering department in the schedule of classes, e.g., one course may be a three credit lecture while another course may be a four credit lecture plus lab.
+Employees participating in cohort-based educational programs may be granted approval to participate in additional summer courses, based on the program requirements, excluding all online programs.
 The employee must pay tuition for any additional undergraduate courses or graduate units taken.
 All normal course prerequisites must be met.
 Dependent children attending the Young Scholars' program are also eligible for Tuition Remission.

-Tuition Remission covers 100% of tuition for employees and their dependents, provided the employee is working 30 hours or more per week.
-Employees working 20-29 hours per week will receive tuition remission for themselves only, on a pro-rated basis.
+Tuition Remission covers 100% of tuition for employees and their dependents, provided the employee is working in a benefits eligible position that is at least .75 FTE.
+Employees in a benefit eligible position with an FTE between .50 FTE and .74 FTE will receive tuition remission for themselves only, on a pro-rated basis.
 Tuition Remission does not include other costs such as books, laboratory, application, service, and other fees.
 All charges other than tuition must be paid to the University in the same manner as required of other students.
+The University is not responsible for any additional tax liabilities that employees and/or dependents may be subject to in receiving educational benefits.
+The Tuition Remission limitation on the maximum number of courses does not apply to dependents.

 Eligibility

 Current benefits eligible employees who have at least one year of continuous service with the University are eligible for Tuition Remission for themselves for classes at Santa Clara University.
-Current benefits eligible employees who have at least three years of continuous service with the University are eligible for Tuition Remission for their spouse/registered domestic partner and dependent children pursuing an academic degree (matriculating) for one degree, graduate or undergraduate, per dependent student.
+Current benefits eligible employees who have at least three years of continuous service in a benefits eligible position with the University are eligible for Tuition Remission for their spouse/registered domestic partner and dependent children pursuing an academic degree (matriculating) for one degree, graduate or undergraduate, per dependent student.
 Verification of dependent status is required for all undergraduate courses.
+For purposes of the Education Benefits Policy, employees who were employed on a full-time basis in a benefits-eligible position prior to joining the University by a public or private educational institution offering a baccalaureate or advanced degree will be credited with the related number of years and months of continuous full-time employment at that institution towards the benefits eligible service required by the University.
+Employees must provide the Department of Human Resources with a letter from the former institution(s) stating the dates of prior full-time service and have no more than a 30-day break in service between employment at the prior institution and acceptance of employment at the University.

 Registration